modalitysystems/modalitysoftware-docs/twa/monitoring.md

 The script will alert if the a scan has not completed in the expected window (based on historical results so it may take a few scans to become accurate).

+BEFORE RUNNING THE SCRIPT, and Administrator on the machine should create the event log source with this command in PowerShell

+New-EventLog -LogName Application -Source "TWA Monitoring"

 ```powershell
 # Set this to the correct scan ID for this instance of the script
 $ScanId = 0